ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 I am a postoctoral researcher at the [Institute for Analysis and Numerics](https://www.uni-muenster.de/AMM/en/index.shtml) of the [University of Münster](https://www.uni-muenster.de/en/).
 My supervisor is [Prof. Marlies Pirner](https://www.uni-muenster.de/AMM/en/Pirner/index.shtml).

-Beforehand, I did my PhD (Dr. rer. nat. in Mathematics) at the University of Bremen, see [MGP](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=277103) for details.
+Beforehand, I did my PhD (Dr. rer. nat. in Mathematics) at the University of Bremen, see [MGP](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=277103).

 Temporarily, I worked as a lecturer at Jacobs University Bremen and also in industry.
 <!-- <h2 id="postal">Postal address</h2> -->